 This was passed out to the THOUSANDS of fans standing in line for the “Walk This Way” book signing at Mama Kin’s.
 I liked the ‘FOLLOW YOUR BOOK’ line.
 If you followed your book, you would not have seen them.
 They RUSHED everyone through so fast that the 10 hours in line was to only stare at them for about 3.3 seconds.
 And that was to look at the WHOLE band.
 If you blinked, you missed it.

 Few shots from inside Mama Kin Music Hall.
-The signing was held in the upstairs above the club.
+The signing was held upstairs, above the club.

 This was the last time they played there, January 16, 1998.
-It was a small set, and the played that gig to help promote “NEMO”.
+It was a small set, they played that gig to help promote “NEMO”.